 In 2020, the Dallas County Conservation Board completed two sections of the High Trestle Trail in Woodward: a 1.1-mile stretch between S and R avenues, as well as 1 mile of trail between R and Quinlan avenues.
-The board also completed 0.2 mile from M Avenue and 130th Street in Spring Valley Township to Perry.
+The board also completed 0.5 mile to complete the gap in Woodward and 0.2 mile from M Avenue and 130th Street in Spring Valley Township to Perry in 2022.

-The remaining sections to be completed between Slater and Perry are discussed in Trail Gaps 45a and 45b.
+The remaining section to be completed near Bouton is discussed in Trail Gap 45.
 The High Trestle Trail is famous for its 130-foot-tall High Trestle Bridge, which boasts an art installation wrapped in 43 twisting, diamond-shaped steel ribs lined with LED lights.
 The Boone County Conservation Board owns and operates the bridge.